SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Estimates/create-estimate.md

 - **Total Cost** - Hours x Unit Cost.

-- **Unit Income** - Unit Cost + Margin*.
+- **Unit Income** - Unit Cost + Margin.

-- **Total Sell** - Total Cost + Margin* or Unit Income x Hours.
+- **Total Sell** - Total Cost + Margin or Unit Income x Hours.

- *The Margin is the one defined on the Estimate's Info tab.
+  The Margin is the one defined on the Estimate's Info tab.

 <figure>

 ![img-box-shadow](/img/university/estimates/estimates-lesson1-8.png)

 <figcaption></figcaption>
 </figure>

 As you fill in the values, the total per Deliverable on the Deliverables section at the top will be automatically updated.

 Note that each individual column on the Estimate is controlled by access roles.

 Please note that you can have several external costs, expenses and resources under one client line.
 It will depend how you want to show the estimate details to clients